Loading...

 Am I affected by the Licensing Scheme?

-Since April 2013 all properties within the designation areas of the licensing scheme within Bristol must apply for a license within 28 days of the property being rented.
-The license lasts 5 years once granted, and it is the landlord's responsibility to apply for a license with the Bristol City Council and to comply with the requirements of the scheme.
+Since April 2013 all properties within the designation areas of the licensing scheme within Bristol must apply for a licence within 28 days of the property being rented.
+The licence lasts 5 years once granted, and it is the landlord's responsibility to apply for a licence with the Bristol City Council and to comply with the requirements of the scheme.

 We assist landlord assess the potential of their property and apply for the appropriate license to maximise income whilst increasing rental capacity.
-In doing so, we help tenants access the rental market at more resonable rates, so tha every party benefits.
+In doing so, we help tenants access the rental market at more reasonable rates, so that every party benefits.

 For further information check the council website: www.bristol.gov.uk/licences-permits/property-licences